MLHale/insure-container-sec/proposal.md

 In order to achieve all of our project goals, the team has created a timeline to help them meet important deadlines.
 The following list documents the basic tasks the team aims to meet throughout the weeks.
 A more detailed Gantt chart can be referenced below for a week-by-week breakdown of project deadlines.

-1. Learn Docker
+1. Learn about CAVES and how to use Docker.
-2. Set up a Docker container
-3. Find or create CAVES virtual environment (or similar VMs for testing)
+2. Find or create CAVES virtual environment for testing.
-4. Determine what vulnerabilities we need to test for
+3. Identify important vulnerabilities that may affect CAVES.
-5. Determine any relevant commands/write scripts to test against designated vulnerabilities
+4. Create scripts using relevant programs to test against identified vulnerabilities
-6. Create report functionality
-7. Combine all scripts/containers into one large Docker container
+5. Combine created scripts and containers into one large Docker container
-8. Write a report which includes research, testing methods, output, and recommendations
+6. Write a report which includes research, testing methods, output, and recommendations.

 **Time Frame**